danielabar/meblog/src/markdown/rails-kafka-consumer.md

 One way to resolve this is to break up the `consume` method into smaller methods, for example, the validation and error handling could be extracted as separate methods.
 But this is just a simple example.
 A real application could be many more rules.
 For example, the e-commerce system could have a concept of active vs inactive products where only the active ones should have their inventory updated.

 <aside class="markdown-aside">
 Another technique that can help with some validation issues when using Kafka is a <a class="markdown-link" href="https://docs.confluent.io/platform/current/schema-registry/index.html">schema registry</a>, although you will probably still want some business level validation in the application.
 This is an advanced topic that won't be covered in this post.
+You can also check out this <a class="markdown-link" href="https://github.com/danielabar/karafka_avro_demo">demo project</a> showing how to use the Avro schema format with a Confluent Schema Registry from a Ruby application with the Karafka gem.
 </aside>

 ## Too Much Responsibility